WejdanMjd/neural-estimators-for-sst/README.md

 Parameters θ = (ρ, ϕ) are sampled from prior distributions, and spatio-temporal Gaussian random fields are simulated under a Matérn spatial covariance model and AR(1) temporal dependence.

 ### 2. Data Preprocessing
-First-order temporal differencing is applied to promote exchangeability, and simulated samples are standardized to a fixed temporal length for neural network training.
+First-order temporal differencing is applied to reduce temporal dependence prior to neural estimation, and simulated samples are standardized to a fixed temporal length for neural network training.

 ### 3. Neural Estimator Training
-A DeepSet-CNN architecture is trained using Neural Bayes Estimation to amortize parameter inference from simulated fields.
+A DeepSet-CNN architecture is trained using amortized neural Bayes estimation for parameter inference from simulated fields.

 ### 4. Parameter Recovery Assessment
 Estimator performance is evaluated on held-out test simulations using parameter recovery diagnostics, including RMSE, MAE, and prediction bias.